 and come back -- before).

-A sort of fourth revival, Omega Flight was, like the third
+Another revival, before the fourth one above, Omega Flight was, like the third

 series, a curious, potentially insulting affair to Canadians.
 Though